Saturday, July 31, 2021

 Set in India, Mimi is a young woman who dreams of making it to Bollywood, but realizes she does not have enough money to make a serious effort.
 Instead she is a popular dance girl at a local club.
 Bhanu, a taxi driver through some misunderstandings learns of an American couple, John and Summer who are looking for a healthy woman to be a surrogate and have a lot of money to spend on the effort.
 Of course there are a few comical misunderstandings while he tries to explain the opportunity to Mimi, but she eventually sees it as her chance to get some cash for a serious assault on Bollywood.
 Through her ignorance we learn a little about how surrogacy works and she agrees.
 A little subterfuge is necessary to hide a pregnancy from her parents, but arrangements are made with some help from Bhanu.
 She and Bhanu are getting paid and the pregnancy seems to be going smoothly.

 The American couple visit the doctor in charge and are told that tests have revealed that the baby is likely to be mentally challenged.
 Summer is very upset and wants out to the point she walks away from the deal suggesting an abortion would be appropriate.
 Mimi is stunned and not sure what to do.
 She ends up going back to her parents who are upset.
 They had been lied to and were humiliated at their daughter's condition.
 When asked who the father is she points to Bhanu and says they are married.
-Bhanu is already married and his wife and mother find him and more of the true story comes out.
+Bhanu is already married and his wife and mother find more of the true story.
 In due time the baby arrives appearing fairer skinned than some expected and normal but Mimi's family is happy and supportive including Bhanu.

 Time whizzes by and a Facebook posting of Mimi dancing with her son catches the attention of John and Summer in America who promptly show up and want their son back, four years after they had abandoned him.
 Mimi and her family are very upset and offering to sell cars and houses for a legal battle.
 You know enough of the story.
 There is a cutesy solution to the dilemma that makes an unexpected point.